arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 Once this sketch runs on the M7 core, it boots the M4 core and allows it to run its corresponding sketch.

 ## 6. Uploading to the M4 Core
 The final step is to upload the sketch that we prepared for the M4.
-Now open Tools> Boards from the IDE menu and select Arduino Portenta H7 (M4 core) from the boards.
-Upload the blink_LEDG_m4.ino to the board.
+Now open **Tools> Boards** from the IDE menu and select **Arduino Portenta H7 (M4 core)** from the boards.
+Upload the **blink_GreenLed_M4.ino** to the board.
 Note that there is no separate serial port listed for the M4 in the port menu as the M7 takes care of the serial communication.
 The RGB LED blinking in RED currently, starts blinking in green simultaneously at an interval of 500 ms. When the blinking overlaps the mix of red and green light is perceived as yellow.

 ![Uploading the blink_LEDG_M4 to the M4 core](assets/por_ard_dcp_upload_code_m4.png)